 I’m not crying.
 You’re crying.

-My book, The Billionaire’s Prince, will be published fall 2019 with Carina Press.
+My book, The Billionaire’s Prince (now called Lush Money), will be published fall 2019 with Carina Press.
 The Billionaire’s Prince is an enemy-to-lovers story about a billionaire businesswoman who makes a baby deal with a prince in muck boots.
 It’s outlandish.
 It’s a tiny little story about how hard we work to protect our hearts.
 It has winegrowing and greasy pizza eating.
 We travel from the top corner office of a San Francisco skyscraper to the vineyards of a village kingdom in Spain to a small town in Kansas.

 I hope you fall a little in love with my billionaire and prince.
 I hope you get a little hot as they “work” on their baby deal.

 You can keep up-to-date on what’s happening with The Billionaire’s Prince — and receive a free book — by signing up for my newsletter here.
 However, if you just want a reminder when The Billionaire’s Prince is available for purchase, you can sign up here.